tonyvandeneynde/flashback/README.md

 - **Site Section**:
   - Displays the organized folders and galleries in a visually appealing format.
   - Includes interactive image galleries for browsing images.
+  - Fetches images in a paginated way to ensure fast loading and efficient performance for large datasets.
   - Displays images on a map if GPS data is available and the map feature is enabled.
 - Communicates with the API for image uploads, folder & gallery management and status updates.
 - Establishes a `socket.io` connection for real-time updates.